metno/pyaro-readers/README.md

 implementations of readers for the pyaerocom project using pyaro as interface

 ## Installation
-`python -m pip install 'pyaro-readers@git+https://github.com/metno/pyaro-readers.git'`
+`python -m pip install pyaro-readers`

 This will install pyaro and pyaro-readers and all their dependencies.